Trevor Banks

 Trevor Charles Banks (born 4 October 1955) is a former motorcycle racer from England, who competed in grasstrack and longtrack.

 Career

 Banks was an established grasstrack and longtrack rider by the time that he started his British speedway leagues career for Crayford Kestrels during the 1982 National League season.
 He would then go on to ride for Hackney Kestrels and Milton Keynes Knights.

-After the 1990 speedway season he concentrated on grasstrack and would not return to speedway until 2005, when he rode for the Sittingbourne Crusaders.
+After the 1990 speedway season, Banks concentrated on grasstrack and would not return to speedway until 2005, when he rode for the Sittingbourne Crusaders.

-He was twice the 500cc British grasstrack champion in 1979 and 1980.
+Banks was twice the 500cc British grasstrack champion in 1979 and 1980.

 Family

-He is the son of Monty Banks who was a notable Grasstrack competitor in the South East of England.
-His brother Graham Banks rode for Canterbury Crusaders but was killed in a grasstrack event in 1978.
+Banks is the son of Monty Banks who was a notable Grasstrack competitor in the South East of England.
+His brother Graham rode for Canterbury Crusaders but was killed in a grasstrack event in 1978.